Deoxyribose: Biological importance

 As a component of DNA, 2-deoxyribose derivatives have an important role in biology.
 The DNA (deoxyribonucleic acid) molecule, which is the main repository of genetic information in life, consists of a long chain of deoxyribose-containing units called nucleotides, linked via phosphate groups.
 In the standard nucleic acid nomenclature, a DNA nucleotide consists of a deoxyribose molecule with an organic base (usually adenine, thymine, guanine or cytosine) attached to the 1′ ribose carbon.
 The 5′ hydroxyl of each deoxyribose unit is replaced by a phosphate (forming a nucleotide) that is attached to the 3′ carbon of the deoxyribose in the preceding unit.

 The absence of the 2′ hydroxyl group in deoxyribose is apparently responsible for the increased mechanical flexibility of DNA compared to RNA, which allows it to assume the double-helix conformation, and also (in the eukaryotes) to be compactly coiled within the small cell nucleus.
 The double-stranded DNA molecules are also typically much longer than RNA molecules.
 The backbone of RNA and DNA are structurally similar, but RNA is single stranded, and made from ribose as opposed to deoxyribose.

 Other biologically important derivatives of deoxyribose include mono-, di-, and triphosphates, as well as 3′-5′ cyclic monophosphates.

 Biosynthesis

 Deoxyribose is generated from ribose 5-phosphate by enzymes called ribonucleotide reductases.
 These enzymes catalyse the deoxygenation process.

+Angiogenesis

+In one study, deoxyribose was shown to have pro-angiogenic properties when applied topically in a gel to wounds in rats.
+In addition, this topical gel also increased Vascular Endothelial Growth Factor (VEGF), which has been implicated in hair growth.
+This could potentially lead to future products to treat hair loss in humans.